 where:

+(CID 1508) N is the total number of chips in the non-EDMG PPDU waveform , chip time duration is Tc

 The non-EDMG PPDU waveform for iTXth transmit chain is obtained by up-sampling and filtering and then appropriate carrier frequency shift of the waveform, if required.
 The up-sampling procedure is applied using a factor of Nup.
 The filtering procedure is performed with a pulse shaping filter defined at the Nup×1.76 GHz sampling rate as follows: